LabminMe/terraform-beginner-bootcamp-2023/README.md

 If we want to automatically approve an apply we can provide the auto approve flag, eg. `terraform apply --auto-approve`

+#### Terraform Destroy

+`terraform destroy`
+This will destroy resources.
+This can also leverage the `--auto-approve` flag to not require you to make those changes.

 ### Terraform Lock Files